Devian4748/learning-react/README.md

 - What about other attributes that we didn't think about?
 - What about the huge amount of code having to duplicate the props into attributes?
 - How do we create several types of Buttons that differ in terms of design?
 For example a Primary one and a Secondary one?

+## Imporved UI Kit

+- All Components are customizable from the outside (they accept any attribute).
+- All Components will keep their default classNames (for example ui-container for the Container Component) however you should still be able to add a className on the Component which will be added next to the default className.